-Post-workout nutrition and supplements cover this time, fuelling your recovery – which is when all the magic happens.
-You get stronger when you rest and recover, when your body has a chance to use nutrients to repair and build muscle.
+Post-workout nutrition and supplements fuel your recovery – which is when all the magic happens.
+You get stronger when you rest and recover and when your body has a chance to use nutrients to repair and build muscle.

 During this time, you’re going to need a combination of nutrients that kickstart – or improve – the recovery and growth processes.
 Today we’re going to discuss the best post-workout and recovery supplements to boost recovery and results.